DEFINITIONS

 What is Neurogenesis and Neuroplasticity?

 Our brains are continuously being shaped by our experiences throughout life.
-With every repetition of a thought or emotion (be it positive or negative), we reinforce a neural pathway.
-With small incremental changes, repeated frequently enough leads to changes in how our brains work.
+With every repetition of a thought or emotion (be it positive or negative), we reinforce a neural pathway or it creates a new one.
+Small incremental changes, repeated frequently enough, lead to changes in how our brains work.

-We actually become what we think and do.
-Therefore what you think, do and see matters.
+We become what we think and do.
+Therefore, what you think, do, and see matters.

 What do Christians believe about the Body?